 Simon Wellings (alias)

 Simon C. Wellings is the alias of an undercover police officer who infiltrated anti-globalisation group 'Globalise Resistance' and the Socialist Workers Party.
 He was exposed when he accidentally caused a debriefing session with his police handlers to be caught in a recording on a telephone answering machine in 2004, and left the group.
-However, he apparently continued as an undercover until 2007, targeting the Dissent! network, albeit this is unconfirmed by participants in that network.
+However, he continued as an undercover until 2007, with a second deployment targeting the Dissent! network,.

-- This page is a work in process and we welcome additions and corrections We are particularly keen to receive confirmation whether Wellings was present at various Globalise Resistance protests (see section 7).
-Contact us here, PGP available on request.
+This page is a work in process and we welcome additions and corrections, particularly confirmation whether Wellings was present at various Globalise Resistance protests.
+Contact us here.

 - 1 Background & Personality